 A piece brought to the band by Ollie Gibbs with a really catchy surdo line.

-Street Heat’s newest piece, learnt in 2012 and named ‘Flame’ as a tribute to the London Olympics.
+This piece was learnt in 2012 and named ‘Flame’ as a tribute to the London Olympics.

 Developed by the band members, Amazon is a spirited and melodic piece.
 The introduction is unusual as it starts with the agogo bells and chocalhos who burst out from the band to have some fun interacting with the audience.